-Our project, we believe, will tap into the public’s generosity of spirit and humanity and patriotism, and a Pageant of the Horse in Ascot in August 2017 will allow us to test the market on a local population before we role the Purple Poppy Appeal to a wider, national audience.
+Our project, we believe, will tap into the public’s generosity of spirit and humanity and patriotism, and a Pageant of the Horse in Ascot or Windsor in August 2018 will allow us to test the market on a local population before we role the Purple Poppy Appeal to a wider, national audience.

-We hope to have Christmas cards and limited edition prints of the War Horse in a field of purple poppies available for sale by September 2017.
+We will have Christmas cards and limited edition prints of the War Horse in a field of purple poppies available for sale by September 2018.